Chewy with a crisp crust, these make for a great snack with a side of tangy mustard.

 - Turn machine on and slowly increase speed to Variable 6.

-- Select High speed.
-Turn machine On and Off two times.
+- Turn machine on and off to pulse two times.
 Stop machine and remove lid.

 - While dough rests, lightly coat a baking sheet with vegetable cooking spray or shortening.